 As a registered non-profit corporation, Ka Ni Kanichihk Inc. has the capacity to enter into service purchase agreements and has demonstrated this capacity over the years through funding and service purchase agreements from various funding agencies, departments, and corporations.
 Such service purchase agreements have been subject to annual audits and have been recorded in Ka Ni Kanichihk Inc.’s annual reports, year-end audit reports, and annual returns.

 To honour the spirit of our ancestors and seek their wisdom to guide our peoples back to balance and wellness.
 Our people have come home.
 We are self-determining, healthy, happy and respected for our cultural and spiritual strengths and ways of being.

-We provide Aboriginal identified programs and services that focus on wholeness and wellness and that build on the strengths and resilience of Aboriginal peoples.
+We provide Indigenous identified programs and services that focus on wholeness and wellness and that build on the strengths and resilience of Indigenous peoples.
 We do this to help people to help themselves, to build healthy relationships and to create a sustainable future for our community.

 Our Values & Beliefs